City of Tempe, Arizona

 - Our Role

-- Alternatives Evaluation, Final Design, Construction Management.
+- Alternatives Evaluation, Final Design, Construction Management

-- 1,000 feet long
+- 1,000 linear feet

 - New Construction

-Success as a flood control tool, recreation venue, and an economic development center.
+Serves as a flood control tool, recreation venue, and an economic development center.

-The team studied more than 20 options, eventually selecting a hydraulically operated steel gate system consisting of eight 106-foot-long by 17-foot-tall steel gates supported by seven concrete piers and two abutment walls
+- Eight 106-foot-long by 17-foot-tall steel gates supported by seven concrete piers and two abutment walls

-It will be the largest gate system of its kind in the nation.
+- The largest gate system of its kind in the nation.